Elective Courses

 Instructor: Prof. Lydia Wilkinson

 This course examines how science is represented by the popular media, focusing on science journalism as well as popular science books and multimedia.
-Through a mix of lecture and class activities/discussion, we'll explore the tools that go into making popular science articles, books, and videos, how they are shaped by the institutions around them, and how they can shape the public understanding of science.
+Through a mix of lecture and class activities/discussion, we’ll explore the tools that go into making popular science articles, books, and videos, how they are shaped by the institutions around them, and how they can shape the public understanding of science.
 With this theoretical understanding of popular science, students will be permitted to examine current issues in popular science of their own choosing (such as the controversy behind climate science), or explore how recent major scientific developments (such as the pursuit of the Higgs boson) have been portrayed in the media.
-Through critical reading of recent popular science texts, we hope to identify both effective rhetorical techniques for communicating to non-specialists and the impact of popular media's "spin" on science and technology studies.
-View APS321 poster here.
+Through critical reading of recent popular science texts, we hope to identify both effective rhetorical techniques for communicating to non-specialists and the impact of popular media’s “spin” on science and technology studies.
+View TEP321 poster here.

 TEP 322 (formerly APS 322): Language and Power